jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

-relative power consumption of different activities, such as when a power-off decision involves understanding the relative savings during the shutdown period vs. the power cost of shutdown and startup procedures, or possible need to reconfigure other other nodes in the network due to the shutdown.
+relative power consumption of different activities, such as when a power-off decision involves understanding the relative savings during the shutdown period vs. the power cost of shutdown and startup procedures, or possible need to reconfigure other nodes in the network due to the shutdown.

 ### Motivation